Kenosha News: 1960-2019

 The daily newspaper, in time, became one element in a larger corporate structure called United Communications Corporation.
 In December 1988, Eugene Schulte, Willis' son and long a part of the News management team, became senior vice president of the corporation.

 On August 12, 1991, the Kenosha News became a morning newspaper.
 The move from afternoon to morning was explained as a response to changing advertising needs and reader lifestyles.

 In 1992, Kenneth L. Dowdell, director of public service, and Ronald J. Montemurro, controller of United Communications Corporation, were named corporate vice presidents.

 On December 31, 1995, editor Richard D. Martin retired at age 62.
 During Martin's tenure, the News won several awards for its news and photo coverage.
 In 1989, the Kenosha News was one of 74 finalists among 465 newspapers in an American Society of Newspaper Editors' survey seeking excellence in small daily newspapers.

 Martin was replaced in mid-January 1996 by Craig W. Swanson, who was previously editor of the Lincoln Journal, an afternoon newspaper that merged with the morning Lincoln Star..
 Prior to working at the Journal, Swanson spent four years as editor of the Herald-Palladium in St. Joseph, Michigan, and five years as editor of The Mining Journal in Marquette, Michigan.
 He began his newspaper career as a reporter at the Daily News in Iron Mountain, Michigan, in 1975.
 Swanson retired in 2009, citing personal reasons.

 Lee Enterprises (2019-present)

 In January 2019, Lee Enterprises purchased Kenosha News from United Communications.
 The sale also included the Lake Geneva Regional News.
 Mark Lewis, publisher of the Racine Journal Times, was named head of the new media group comprising all three publications.

 In 2020, Kenosha News digital editor Daniel Thompson resigned in protest over a headline regarding a Black Lives Matter protest following the shooting of Jacob Blake.
 The headline was later changed, after his resignation.

+In November 2025, The Kenosha News moved to a six-day printing schedule, eliminating its printed Monday edition.